Operation Francis Marion: Operation

 On 3 August, the PAVN ambushed a CIDG patrol 1 km from Dak Seang Camp and prisoner interrogations revealed that the newly arrived PAVN 174th Regiment planned to attack both Dak Seang and Dak Pek Camp.
 The ARVN airlifted a battalion of the 42nd Regiment and the 1st Airborne Task Force to Dak Seang and this force patrolled west from Dak Seang, where they encountered an entrenched battalion of the 174th Regiment.
 After a four-day battle and with heavy air support, the ARVN overran the position forcing the surviving defenders to flee into Laos.
 In the base were 189 PAVN dead, ammunition and equipment and a command post with a mock-up of the Dak Seang camp, which the PAVN apparently planned to attack on the night of 6 August.

-Between 24 September and 10 October, MG Peers deployed the 2nd Brigade to interdict PAVN infiltration through the Dak Payau Valley, southeast of Pleiku.
-On 1 October, helicopter gunships and tactical air support engaged a PAVN force moving along a trail, killing 49 by body count and taking 2 prisoners from the 95B Regiment.
+Between 24 September and 10 October, Peers deployed the 2nd Brigade to interdict PAVN infiltration through the Dak Payau Valley, southeast of Pleiku.
+On 1 October, helicopter gunships and tactical air support engaged a PAVN force moving along a trail, killing 49 by body count and taking two prisoners from the 95B Regiment.

 Aftermath

 The operation finally concluded on 11 October 1967.
-US forces claimed that PAVN losses were 1,600 killed, while U.S. losses were 300 killed and ARVN losses were 100 killed.
+US forces claimed that PAVN losses were 1,204 killed and 122 captured, while U.S. losses were 300 killed and ARVN losses were 100 killed.
 The 1st Brigade, 4th Infantry Division continued to screen the border in western Pleiku Province, while 2nd Brigade continued east into Phu Bon Province to interdict PAVN infiltration.